kiok46/Cross-Input-Compression/Readme.md

+# Cross Input Compression using Loops

+Known ways:
+- Indexes: Concatinated Bytes of padded input indexes
+- P2RS: Pay to Redeem Script
-# P2RS and P2RSH: Pay to Redeem Script, Pay to Redeem Script Hash
+- P2RSH: Pay to Redeem Script Hash

 This is a subset of **Contract as a Function** where the function contract is responsible for enforcing logic for other contracts.

 The contracts in this repository are an example implementation of a CPMM (Constant Product Market Maker) contract, e.g. cauldron contract, where the function contract enforces logic once for all the CPMM inputs, resulting in a significant reduction in transaction size.

+#### For Indexes:

+The function contract expects padded input indexes as part of its unlocking bytecode and uses those to enforce the behavior of the specified inputs.
+Those inputs access the function contract's index and lockingbytecode to enforce the behaviour of the function contract.

+#### For P2RS and P2RSH:

 The function contract uses introspection to read the unlocking bytecode of each input and checks if a redeem script matches to that of CPMM, if it does it enforces the trade logic.
+Those inputs access the function contract's index and lockingbytecode to enforce the behaviour of the function contract.

-> **Note:** Only P2RS is implemented in the example
+> **Note:** Only P2RS is implemented in the examples

 ----